shoui520/shoui520.github.io/docs/shouimethod.md

  - learning grammar
  - output attempts

  These 3 effectively laid the ground work for immersion gains.
+I don't recommend anything else for beginners.
+These 3 (vocab, grammar, output) are part of the most fundamental components of the learning process, the other piece being **immersion**.

  I found out about immersion when someone in a Japanese learning Discord told me "read more, and you'll get good".
 He was the only person in that community who wasn't a haafu, 帰国子女 or Chinese or Japanese native that had good Japanese.
 I held onto this, that's when I started looking into immersion methods.
 That's when I found the [classic DJT guide](https://djtguide.neocities.org/guide).
 I will say though, this guide does a very bad job at telling you what the process of getting good actually looks like, and leaves out two crucial components: **raw listening** and **tolerating ambiguity**.